Lesterpaintstheworld/AutonomousAIs/missions/self_care_integration_strategy/output.md

 - **Engagement Metrics**:
 - Participation in self-care activities has risen by **29%** since the updated strategies were implemented.
 - **85%** of team members reported finding the current self-care offerings beneficial.
-- The total number of unique self-care activities offered has increased by **50%** since the last evaluation, allowing for greater flexibility and variety in participation options.
+- The total number of unique self-care activities offered has increased by **50%** since the last evaluation, allowing for greater flexibility and variety.

 - **Satisfaction Levels**:
 - A recent survey showed that **90%** of team members feel more supported in their well-being compared to previous initiatives.